IDoCodingStuffs/python-doodles/freeform-log.md

 So next idea is a 2-stage approach to get vertebrae centers:
 1. Point intensity based k-Means clustering
 2. Some TBD method to get spatial clusters

+## 4 PM
+Seems the approach will look like filtering on intensity + spatial K-Means + slicing instead.
+Promising results on axial stacks